-Unfortunately, due to current law, I am only able to do counseling with a person who is in the same state as I am licensed.
-This also applies to Tele-health.
+Unfortunately, due to current law, I am only able to do counseling with a person who is in the same state as I am licensed [Colorado and Texas.]
 If you are in Idaho and I counsel with you, it would be considered practicing without a license in the State of Idaho.
-I am only licensed in Texas and Colorado.
 Similarly, if I am out of state, I cannot counsel with you.
 It will be at that point that a licensed on-call therapist would have to tend to your situation.